have traditionally had to operate in a situation where whites have set

 Laureates?
 Where are the Black Walter Cronkites, Charlie Roses and Tom Brokaws?

 Where are the Black Michael Phelps and Arnold Palmers?
 How many famous Black

 historians, economists and army generals can you quote?
 Where are the Black

 Indiana Jones and Luke Skywalkers?
-Can you name one Black super hero?
+Can you name two Black super hero?
 Where is

 the Black David Ogilvy?
 For that matter in the liberal bastion of Hollywood can